Rugby League World Cup: 2021–22: Further growth despite COVID-19 impact

-2025/26: Hosting issues
+2025–26: Hosting issues

 A proposal was put forward in 2016 to hold the 2025 Rugby League World Cup in the United States and Canada, but in December 2018 plans for the tournament to be held in North America were scrapped due to financial concerns.

-On 11 January 2022, it was announced France would host the tournament in 2025, however on 15 May 2023 France pulled out of hosting the tournament after a newly elected French government withdrew financial support.
+On 11 January 2022, the IRL announced France would host the tournament in 2025, however on 15 May 2023 France pulled out of hosting the tournament after a newly elected French government withdrew financial support.
 A day later, New Zealand announced they were considering a bid, but would possibly require a delay to 2026.

 On 3 August, the IRL announced that the tournament would be postponed to 2026 and held in the southern hemisphere with only 10 teams taking part.
 It was later confirmed on 24 July 2024 that Australia would host the tournament with a number of games co-hosted by Papua New Guinea.

+Fixtures for the tournament were announced on 23 November 2025, and would see the quarter finals scrapped for the 2026 edition with only four teams advancing to the knockouts.

 2030

-With the announcement of the 2025 World Cup being moved to 2026 came confirmation that the following competition would be held in 2030.
-In the announcement International Rugby League confirmed that the tournament would be held once again as a stand alone competition with the women's and wheelchair tournaments held separately in 2028 and 2029 respectfully, all on a four-year cycle.
+With the announcement of the 2025 World Cup being moved to 2026 came confirmation that the following men's competition would be held in 2030.
+In the announcement International Rugby League confirmed that the tournament would be held once again as a stand alone competition with the women's and wheelchair tournaments held separately in 2028 and 2029 respectively, all on a four-year cycle.
+In December 2025, the IRL announced a reversal of this decision and will continue holding the three world cup competitions concurrently, thus postponing the 2028 Women and 2029 Wheelchair tournaments to 2030.